Red List Status: LC – Least Concern (IUCN 2018)

 Voice: The call is a series of harsh, coughing notes descending in tone rack kack kak-kak-kak.
 Also a single contact call kack and some piping notes reported.
 The large wings produce a loud whooshing sound.

-Habits: Occurs mainly in primary lowland rainforest up to an elevation of 1,000 m, but also found in closed secondary forest and nearby plantations.
+Habits: The White-thighed Hornbill occurs mainly in primary lowland rainforest up to an elevation of 1,000 m, but also found in closed secondary forest and nearby plantations.
 It feeds mainly on fruits, which constitute about 92% of diet.
 It takes fruits from at least 38 plant genera and 18 different families, including fig, nutmegs, rattan and oil-palm fruits.
 It feeds high, 25-50 m up in the large forest trees where it also picks up some prey such as insects and other birds and their nestlings; it flies out to hawk flying insects, especially termite and ant alates.
 In Uganda it has been reported to raid weaver birds’ nests, tearing the nests apart and eating eggs and chicks.
 Usually 2-3 birds visit a fruiting tree together, probably a family group.
 This species often mixes with other hornbills and animals in good fruiting trees, and it is dominant over the smaller sympatric Piping Hornbill but not the larger Black-casqued Hornbill or monkeys.
 It may stay up to 1 hr and 15 min in the feeding tree and eat 2-3 fruits per min.
 Home ranges of up to 4,500 ha have been measured, but it roams far to find fruiting trees, as far as 290 km, and also visits plantations and free standing trees nearby forest, making it highly but erratically nomadic outside of the breeding season, with twelve-fold variations in local abundance in Cameroon.